Telomeric repeat-binding factor 1: Biological processes

-The protein is also actively involved in biological processes such as the response to drug and the negative regulation of the maintenance of telomere through the process of semi-conservative replication, similar to that of cis.
+The protein is also actively involved in biological processes such as those relating to drug absorption as well as the negative regulation of the maintenance of telomere through the process of semi-conservative replication, similar to that of cis.
 In addition, according to Kaplan and Christopher, the protein is also involved in the biological processes of positive regulation of the polymerization of the microtubule and negative control of the process of DNA replication.
 This protein is also useful in the biological process of mitosis and the positive regulation of mitosis.
 It positively regulates the mitotic cell cycle.
 The protein encoded by the TERF 1 gene is also involved in the biological process of cell division and the negative regulation of the maintenance of telomere facilitated by the enzyme telomerase.

 Other than functioning as an inhibitor of the enzyme telomerase in the process of elongation of the ends of chromosomes, the protein has other functions.
 These functions include the binding of the protein, facilitation in the activity of protein homodimerization, the binding of DNA and facilitation in the activity of protein heterodimerization as well as the binding of the microtubule.
 Additionally, the protein has a molecular function of binding telomeric DNA and the double-stranded telomeric DNA.
 The telomeric repeat-binding factor 1 protein is also used in the binding of chromatin and the whole activity of bending of the DNA.